Quality Assurance Fact Sheet

 - Inter-scorer reliability as outlined in Standard F-7.

-These measures may be chosen from the AASM Quality Measures (available at https://aasm.org/clinicalresources/practice-standards/quality-measures/).
+These measures may be chosen from AASM’s Medical Quality Assurance Measures (available at https://aasm.org/clinicalresources/practice-standards/quality-measures/).

 The facility must establish minimal thresholds for the quality assurance metrics.
 Quarterly, the facility director must attest to the effectiveness of quality improvement efforts and address plans for remediation of metrics that do not meet the minimal threshold.
 Quarterly reports must be signed and dated by the facility director and maintained for at least five years.

-A complete QA program includes maintaining a comprehensive written policy that describes specific clinical indicators to be monitored by the facility, as well as a written quarterly report that summarizes the analysis results.
-The facilities QA program should monitor the following:
+A complete quality assurance program includes maintaining a comprehensive written policy that describes specific clinical indicators to be monitored by the facility, as well as a written quarterly report that summarizes the analysis results.
+The facilities medical quality assurance program should monitor the following: